Skrylar/ImpromptuModular/README.md

 **MEM**: when the MEM button is turned off, the fills are not written to memory and are only for playback.

-**SNAP**: the BIG and DEL buttons are uantized to the nearest beat when the SNAP button is active.
+**SNAP**: the BIG and DEL buttons are quantized to the nearest beat when the SNAP button is active.
 Without quantization, button presses always affect the current beat (step) of the sequencer.
 With quantized buttons, they affect the nearest beat.
 For example, without quantization, pressing the big button 1 microsecond before a beat would normally record the beat in the current step and not the next one that is about to occur (which is actually the closest).
-For the quantization to work properly however, the sequencer must recieve a stable clock of at least 30 BPM.
+For the quantization to work properly however, the sequencer must receive a stable clock of at least 30 BPM.
 When this is not the case, the option is automatically disabled internally.
 When manually advancing the clock to program a sequence in non real-time, for example, the option has no effect and the current step is always the target of a button press.

 ([Back to module list](#modules))